drand/drand/README_docker.md

 If you did the setup above, you have a container running, loaded with your keys.
 It still misses two things:

 1. the group.toml file corresponding to other participants.
-For this, you have to exchange keys manually.
+For this, you have to exchange keys manually, e.g., via email.
-2. running the DKG protocol to bootstrap drand
+2. running the DKG protocol to bootstrap drand.

-Fortunately, with our docker-compose volumes, it's now very easy.
-Just added your `group.toml` into the root of the `data` folder.
+Fortunately, with our docker-compose volumes, it's now very easy to add things into the running container.
+Just add your `group.toml` into the root of the `data` folder (__NOT__ in the `data/groups/` folder; this one is manually managed by drand, don't touch it).

-Then, open a CLI into your running docker by locating its id:
+Then, open a CLI into your running docker.

+First find its id on the host:

+	$ docker ps
 	697e4766f8b2        drand_drand             "drand --verbose 2 s…"   11 minutes ago      Up 9 minutes

 The id of the container is `697e4766f8b2`.
-Enter it by running
+Enter it by running:

 	docker exec -it 697e4766f8b2 /bin/sh